EvgenyKlyukin/kittygram_final/README.md

 ![GitHub issues](https://img.shields.io/github/issues/EvgenyKlyukin/kittygram_final)
 ![Build Status](https://github.com/EvgenyKlyukin/kittygram_final/actions/workflows/main.yml/badge.svg)

-Kittygram - это социальная сеть для обмена фотографиями котиков. Проект включает:
+Kittygram is a social network for sharing cat pictures.
+The project includes:
-- Бэкенд на Django (REST API)
+- Backend on Django (REST API)
-- Фронтенд на React
+- Frontend on React
-- Базу данных PostgreSQL
+- PostgreSQL database
-- Nginx в качестве reverse proxy
+- Nginx as a reverse proxy

 ## Project status
-Данный проект является заключительным в рамках 17 спринт (Yandex Практикум). Проект находится в активной разработке.
+This project was the final assignment in Sprint 17 of Yandex Practicum.
+The project was completed in May 2025.

 ## Table of contents
 - [Tech stack](#tech-stack)